-The timeslotList field is a value range provider.
+That timeslotList field is a value range provider.
 It holds the Timeslot instances which OptaPlanner can pick from to assign to the timeslot field of Lesson instances.
-The timeslotList field has an @ValueRangeProvider annotation to connect the @PlanningVariable with the @ValueRangeProvider, by matching the value of the id property with the value of the valueRangeProviderRefs property of the @PlanningVariable annotation in the Lesson class.
+The timeslotList field has an @ValueRangeProvider annotation to connect those two, by matching the id with the valueRangeProviderRefs of the @PlanningVariable in the Lesson.